General Chemistry · Unit 12

 12.1 Start Here: How Gases Behave and What Pressure Really Means

 Gases are the most spread-out state of matter.
-Their particles are far apart, move quickly in random directions, and collide with every surface around them.
+Their particles are far apart, move quickly in random directions, and keep colliding with the walls of the container.

 This is also why a sharp knife cuts better than a dull one: the same force applied over a smaller area creates greater pressure.